Top Questions Expats Ask About International Schools in Singapore (Answered)

 4. Do all schools offer language support?

-Many international schools in Singapore offer English as an Additional Language (EAL), Mandarin as a second language, or full bilingual programmes.
+Most international schools in Singapore provide English as an Additional Language (EAL) and Mandarin programmes.

-If your child needs extra language support, doris lets you filter schools that offer it — along with options for French, Japanese, Korean, and more.
+In short: If your child needs language support, doris allows you to filter for schools that offer EAL or bilingual learning options.

 5. What if my child has additional learning needs?